Diana Rose Newby //

 Yet as the issue’s title indicates, the science that sparks particular interest for multiple contributors is not biology, but chemistry—a practice and a discourse, Mary Fairclough points out, that “at the opening of the nineteenth century still embodied fundamental mysteries” (282).
 Among these mysteries was the apparent but ambiguous relationship between chemical activity and organic vitality, a connection probed by the experimental research of chemists ranging from Joseph Priestley to Humphry Davy.
 Both Fairclough and Jeffrey Allan Johnson suggest that processes of “physiological chemistry” are key to Shelley’s much-discussed animation scene (Johnson 297).
 Challenging the more traditional interpretation that the Creature is a galvanized amalgam of badly sutured parts, these readings also shed new light on the general importance of the physical sciences to Romantic-era literature and philosophy.

 So, too, do they gesture toward the significance of this scientific heritage to the second world that this special issue investigates: our own.
 The early twenty-first century is a technocultural moment in some ways remarkably parallel to the period from which Shelley hails.
-As a number of contributors suggest, Frankenstein is especially uncanny in its anticipation of contemporary biotechnology, the development and use of which raises questions similar to those that the novel presciently poses.
+As a number of contributors suggest, Frankenstein is especially uncanny in its anticipation of contemporary biotechnology, the development and use of which raise questions similar to those that the novel presciently poses.
 In their own take on Shelley’s “Premonition of a Bioengineered Age,” Manali Karmakar and Avishek Parui point to the “fundamental bioethical issues” that Frankenstein forces its modern readers to confront:

 what does it mean to be a human and to what extent is it possible to acknowledge kinship with living beings that are physiologically different from humans?
 How should bioengineered creatures be perceived?
 Frankenstein’s abhorrence for his progeny foregrounds the cultural anxiety, the stigma, and the experience of exclusion borne by the bioengineered being in a society that is embedded in an anthropocentric understanding of life processes.
 (350)